newtonhaven/dreamcarwebsite/README.md

 Contributions to the Dream Car Website are welcome.
 Please feel free to open an issue or submit a pull request.

+## License

+The software of this product is licensed under the [GNU General Public License v3.0](LICENSE).

 ## Acknowledgments

 The car images used in this project are from [Pexels](https://www.pexels.com).